pierrepicaud/resume/README.md

 ## Experience
 **DevOps Tech Support, Soramitsu, June 2022 to present**
 - Answer requests in tech support chat for developers
-- Resolving alerts at different stages in development
+- Resolving alerts at different stages in the development process
 - Work on infrastructure as code

 **DevOps Intern, Provectus, November 2021 to Ferbuary 2022 (4 months)** [view certificate](./_resources/devops.md)